k3rnel-paN1c5/disk-scout/README.md

 This project is a solid foundation.
 Future improvements could include:

-  * **UI Controls:** Adding a text input and a "Scan" button to allow users to specify a directory to scan at runtime.
   * **Color Coding:** Assigning colors to rectangles based on file type or depth in the directory tree to make the visualization more informative.
   * **Click to Zoom:** Implementing functionality to click on a directory's rectangle to "zoom in" and view its contents as a new treemap.
   * **Background Scanning:** Moving the file system scan to a separate thread to prevent the UI from freezing while scanning large directories.